magento/architecture/design-documents/asynchronous-import/base-extension.md

 | result_serialized_data | Data that Magento returned for this object after import |
 | error_code | Error code |
 | result_message | Result message of operation execution |

+## Profiling

+Main idea of Profiling is described here: [Phase 3](retry-and-profiling.md)

+But in scope of this task we already have to prepare some functionality for default profile.

+We have to create default configuration that will work with *.csv file of current import format to be backward compartible.
+Our current idea, that for default profile we will use `config.xml` file where will will store it.
+That will give a possibility to developer define new profiles in their extensions without implementing Phase 3.